Computational & Philosophical Foundations

 Probabilities, truth and meaning

 Can we say that any computer system contains real meanings?
 There are philosophical arguments opposing this claim, but several IHMC researchers have argued for it.
-One of them says that real meaning arises from choosing rationally among several alternative meanings, using a process (called coherence or sense-making) which is essentially computational, and which can be implemented.
+One of them says that real meaning arises from choosing rationally among several alternative meanings, using a process (called coherence or sense-making) that is essentially computational and can be implemented.
 In fact, IHMC researchers are implementing several varieties of these sense-making coherence-checking systems, and using them in realistic real-world tasks.
-The philosophical consequences of these ideas are also being pursued at IHMC, including finding clear criteria for when a machine can be said to believe or know something.
+The philosophical consequences of these ideas also are being pursued at IHMC, including finding clear criteria for when a machine can be said to believe or know something.
 Continuing interdisciplinary discussions between IHMC specialists in philosophy, logic, reasoning under uncertainty, linguistic, temporal reasoning, psychology, reasoning about preferences, and computational foundations all contribute to the intellectual climate and produce new insights.